ForNextSoftwareDevelopment/AcornSsdDsd/README.md

 # AcornSsdDsd
-A disk image browser/editor for the Acorn BBC ssd and dsd image files
+A disk image browser/editor for the Acorn BBC 'ssd' and 'dsd' image files

-View/adjust/create single sided or double sided disk images.
+-View/adjust/create single sided or double sided disk images.

-Copy files from one image to another.
+-Copy files from one image to another.

-Adjust volume/file names and attributes.
+-Adjust volume/file names and attributes.

 Copyright (c) 2024 Dirk Prins